morarupasukaru/devdocs/transversal/Git.md

   * [.gitignore](https://git-scm.com/docs/gitignore)
     to specifies intentionally untracked files to ignore
   * staging area: is a place to record things that will be commit
+  * remote-tracking branch; is a local read-only branch that is connected to a remote branch
+    * when you push and pull on that branch, it automatically pushes and pulls to the remote branch that it is connected with
 * commands
   * [git init](https://git-scm.com/docs/git-init)
     to create an empty Git repository